 You can declare Zilla Slab explicitly with the mixin

-Don't italicize Zilla Slab.
-Protocol only includes normal and bold versions of this font.
+Don’t italicize Zilla Slab.
+Protocol only includes regular and bold versions of this font.

 Metropolis is a free, open source font used for headlines on marketing and product web experiences.
 It’s a geometric sans-serif font by Chris Simpson, very similar in style and character to Firefox Sharp Sans, the proprietary font used to create logo lockups for Firefox products (do not use Firefox Sharp Sans as a webfont).